ngazic/buy-a-ticket/orders/README.md

 ### Publishes

-- Ticket:Created => emits this event to NATS when the new ticket is created
+- Order:Created => emits this event to NATS when a new order has been created
-- Ticket:Updated => emits this event to NATS when the new ticket is updated
+- Order:Cancelled => emits this event to NATS when the order has been cancelled

 ## Routes

-### /api/tickets
+### /api/orders

 method: GET
 body: -
-purpose: Retrieve all tickets
+purpose: Retrieve all orders

-### /api/tickets/:id
+### /api/orders/:id

 method: GET
 body: -
-purpose: Retrieve ticket with specific ID
+purpose: Retrieve order with specific ID

-### /api/tickets
+### /api/orders

 method: POST
-body: {title: string, price: string}
+body: {ticketId: string;}
-purpose: Create a ticket
+purpose: Create an order to purchase the specified ticket

-### /api/tickets/:id
+### /api/orders/:id

-method: PUT
+method: DELETE
-body: {title: string, price: string}
+body: -
-purpose: Update a ticket
+purpose: Cancel the order

 ## description